QCoding/qsum/README.md

 * Provide significantly longer checksums than `__hash__` which 'is typically 8 bytes on 64-bit builds and 4 bytes on 32-bit builds'
 * QSum represents all checksums as bytes but provides toolkits to view more human readable formats like hexdigests

+## Checksum Design
+* The first two bytes of every checksum representing the type with functionality provided to extract it
+* The rest of the checksum in a digest of the byte representation of the data

 ## References
 [Wikipedia Checksum](https://en.wikipedia.org/wiki/Checksum)